-We’re on the frontline of the HIV epidemic in Uganda, working to support a variety of marginalised groups access vital prevention and treatment services.
+We’re working to support a variety of marginalised groups access vital HIV prevention and treatment services in Uganda.

 DID YOU KNOW?

-- More than 1.4 million people in Uganda are living with HIV.
+- More than 1.5 million people are living with HIV.

-We also work directly with a number of additional partners in Uganda to deliver a broad range of services to different population groups.
+We work with Alive Medical Services and Reproductive Health Uganda (RHU) to tackle Uganda’s HIV epidemic.
+Along with other partners, we deliver a broad range of HIV services to different marginalised population groups.

 Will you help us end aids?